k-dang/k-dang/README.md

 ![](cat-wizard.gif)

-Hey there!
 I'm a software developer from Toronto who loves diving into new technologies and experimenting with modern frameworks.

+I have experience in
+ - c#
+ - python
+ - typescript / javascript
+ - react
+ - react native

 ⭐ I’m currently passionate about AI and all things in the modern JS ecosystem